CN-Nandhini/OneApi-FakeReviewDetection/README.md

 * Fake Reviews - mislead the consumers and it affects the product reputation.

 # Dataset
-* Adapted from Salminen, Joni, et al. "Creating and detecting fake reviews of online products."
-Journal of Retailing and Consumer Services 64 (2022): 102771.
 * Key Fields in the dataset
 ---------------------------------------------------------
 |       Fields  |    Description                         |